-This course is a skills-based course, which requires participation and effort during every class session and regular practice outside of class.
-Student will not improve their speaking and listening skills without a personal commitment to serious effort.
+This is a skills-based course that focuses on improving speaking and listening.
+To succeed, students need to participate actively in every class and practice regularly outside of class.
+Progress will not happen without personal commitment and consistent effort.

 ESL 302 Academic Reading III